Year of the Comet: Development

 William Goldman said he was inspired to write the film by his love of red wine, and a desire to do a romantic adventure comedy thriller in the vein of Charade (1963).
 He wanted to set it in the most romantic places he knew (London, the Scottish highlands, the French Riviera) which meant it became a chase focusing around a bottle of wine.
 Goldman created a wine, the most valuable in history, making it a large bottle for dramatic purposes.
+"It was written out of blind passion," said Goldman, who said the title was a reference to the greatest year in French wine production, the year of the comet, when a comet passed over France.

 He wrote the script in 1978, the second of a three-picture deal he had with Joseph E. Levine following A Bridge Too Far.
 Goldman says he had Glenda Jackson in mind for the female lead, with Cary Grant his inspiration for the male lead (although Levine wanted to use Robert Redford).

 The script was not filmed in the late 1970s.
 When Levine died rights passed to his wife Rosalie.
 In the late 1980s Goldman wrote two successful films for Castle Rock Productions, The Princess Bride and Misery.
 At his suggestion, Castle Rock bought the script from Rosalie Levine.
 It was then known as A Very Good Year.

 Goldman said Castle Rock executives were "amazingly script-oriented.
 You sit with them — that is, Rob Reiner, Andy Scheinman, Marty Shafer — all three of them friends for 15 years.
 And they go over the (script), line by line, comma by comma.
 It's amazing to me that they'd be willing to do that.
 They all have a writer's mind, it's remarkable.
 Their theory is that they get the script right first, then shoot it."

 Goldman suggested Peter Yates direct.
 The two men were friends, Yates living across the street in New York, and having collaborated on The Hot Rock.

 Lead roles went to Penelope Ann Miller, coming off Kindergarten Cop and Timothy Daly, then the star of TV's Wings.
 "It's a great role," said Daly.
 "This movie has an old-fashioned feel to it-in the best possible sense.
 It's almost swashbuckling.
 My character is the kind of guy I've been dying to play for a long time.
 He's got a lot of strings-he's tough, resourceful, funny, irreverent, he has a skewed view of things and a few emotional walls that he keeps up."